What Is The Exit Pupil In An Optical Instrument?

 The human eye adapts to the ambient light conditions by opening or closing the pupil.
 In young people, lots of light as on bright sunny days may have the pupil shrink to 2mm or less, while in low light conditions or at night, the pupil dilates to 8 mm or so.

 But as so many things change with age, so diminishes the pupil adaptation.
 In the elderly, it can be as low as 2 to 4 mm.
-If your pupil can only dilate to a maximum of 5 mm and you use 8×56 binoculars (EP 7mm) during dawn in low light, the image will not appear brighter than using an 8×42 instrument (EP 5mm).
+If your pupil can only dilate to a maximum of 5 mm and you use an 8×56 binoculars (EP 7mm) during dawn in low light, the image will not appear brighter than using an 8×42 instrument (EP 5mm).

 Those are the reason why Low Light Binoculars with 8 × 56 or 10 × 56 ratings can be unsuitable for seniors.
 For a very young observer whose pupils are still more adaptive, the image will appear much brighter though.